enzofrancescaHM/RoomXRNative/readme.md

 - (Whiteboard) implement Decals
 - evaluate possibility to remove reanimated2 dependency
 - define difference between screenshot , images and decals.
-- give possibility to hide miniature preview of other partecipants by touching it

 ## In Progress:
 - Save usb option to the persistent memory